-- Equity component: The Index invests in a diversified basket of US large-capitalisation companies in order to achieve a 90% exposure to equity securities based on certain eligibility requirements outlined below and in the Index methodology. - Bond component: The Index provides synthetic exposure to a basket of US Treasury futures contracts with maturities ranging from 2 to 30 years in order to achieve a 60% notional exposure to bond futures.
-The eligible US Treasury futures contracts are outlined below and in the Index methodology. - Cash component: The Index has roughly 10% exposure to cash, which serves as collateral for the US Treasury futures contracts.
+- Equity component: The Index invests in a diversified basket of global large-capitalisation companies from the developed markets in order to achieve a 90% exposure to equity securities based on certain eligibility requirements outlined below and in the Index methodology. - Bond component: The Index provides synthetic exposure to a basket of global government bond futures contracts with maturities ranging from 2 to 30 years in order to achieve a 60% notional exposure to bond futures.
+The eligible global government bond futures contracts are outlined below and in the Index methodology. - Cash component: The Index has roughly 10% exposure to cash, which serves as collateral for the global government bond futures contracts.